depeperwinkel

 Red long Kampot pepper

-This red long pepper is a sharp, ripe pepper with a complex flavor.
+This red long pepper is a hot, ripe pepper with a complex flavour.
 It is grown in the Cambodian region of Kampot, famous for its black pepper.
 This long pepper is excellent for Southeast Asian cuisine and delicious in sweet dishes and with goat cheese.

 This red long Kampot pepper is harvested from the Javanese long pepper (Piper retrofractum) which is grown in Cambodia in the same region where the famous Kampot pepper grows.
-It comes from the ripe fruit, which may be bright red and resemble a chili pepper, but is not.
+It comes from the ripe fruit, which can be fiery red and resembles a chili pepper, but is not.

-This long pepper is grown in the forests, where farmers plant them.
-They take advantage of the shade of existing trees and the fertile, moist environment, so no fertilization and irrigation is required.
-The plants quickly bear fruit and produce more yields every year.
-After the third year, the plants are dug up and replaced.
+This long pepper is grown in forests, where farmers plant them.
+They take advantage of the shade of existing trees and the fertile, moist environment, so that fertilization and irrigation are not necessary.
+The plants bear fruit quickly and give more yield each year.
+After the third year, the plants are uprooted and replaced.

 Smell and taste

 This long pepper is quite sharp, especially for a pepper of this type.
-You taste a palette of sweet citrus notes, but the spicy-woody scent of black pepper *) predominates.
-These are the main seasonings in long pepper:
+You will taste a palette of sweet citrus tones, but the spicy-woody scent of black pepper *) dominates.
+These are the most important flavors in long pepper:

 - 3-carene, citrusy

-- D-limonene (dipentene), sweet orange flavor, modestly present in nutmeg, mace and cardamom,
+- D-limonene (dipentene), sweet orange flavor, found in modest amounts in nutmeg, mace and cardamom,

-Red long peppers combine excellently with lamb, goat meat, goat cheese, duck, fruit and in general dishes in which cinnamon, cloves and saffron are also used.
+Red long peppers combine well with lamb, goat meat, goat cheese, duck, fruit and in general dishes in which cinnamon, cloves and saffron are (or can be) used.

 Usage

-The easiest way to use long pepper is to cut or break the pepper into pieces and then mortar or grind the pieces, for example in a coffee grinder specifically designed for grinding spices.
+The easiest way to use long pepper is to cut or break the pepper into pieces and then grind or pound these pieces, for example in a coffee grinder that you have specially designed for grinding spices.

-Red long peppers combine excellently with lamb, goat meat, goat cheese, duck, fruit and in general dishes in which cinnamon, cloves and saffron are also used.
+Red long peppers combine well with lamb, goat meat, goat cheese, duck, fruit and in general dishes in which cinnamon, cloves and saffron are (or can be) used.

 Features:

-- 100% pepper berries of the Piper retrofractum (Javanese long pepper)
+- 100% pepper berries from the Piper retrofractum (Javanese long pepper)

 - origin: Kampot region, Cambodia